Eileen Kennedy-Moore, PhD, is an internationally published author,

 "Kids who have social skill challenges often view friendship as an

 event or a product (Hi, I'm Michael.
-Let's be best friends and
+Let's be best friends and have

-sensitivity to this issue.
-Her book Growing Friendships
+issue.
+Her book Growing Friendships teaches kids the strategies

-teaches kids the strategies they can use to establish--and
+they can use to establish--and maintain--peer relationships.
+Her

-holds the child's attention and makes these complex concepts
+unique and entertaining format holds the child's attention and

-understandable and within reach.
-It will be an invaluable tool for
+will be an invaluable tool for parents and professionals as they

-hearing the most dreaded words in childhood: 'Sorry, you can't
+try to prevent their child from hearing the most dreaded words in

-sit there.
-That seat's taken.' " -- Richard D. Lavoie,
+childhood: 'Sorry, you can't sit there.
+That seat's taken.' "

-"Funny, practical, and not at all preachy-Growing
+"Funny, practical, and not at all preachy—Growing Friendships

-Friendships offers spot-on, research-based friendship advice
+offers spot-on, research-based friendship advice for girls AND

-Google Maps to friendship that every kid needs " -- Michele
+friendship that every kid needs ”

-Borba, author of Unselfie
+*Michele Borba, author of Unselfie*

 “This book is so important!
 All children face friendship challenges

-at some point and Growing Friendships offers kids real
+at some point and Growing Friendships offers kids real help—and

 *Amy McCready, author of If I Have to Tell You One More